-Professor, Reading Education
+Professor, Literacy Education/Elementary Education

 Wooten is currently serving as a board member for the National Council of English’s Children’s Literature Assembly (CLA).
 She has served as co-chairperson and regional co-leader of International Reading Association’s (IRA) Children’s Choices as well as a committee member for the ILA Children’s and Young Adult’s Book Award and Paul A. Witty Short Story Award.
 Most recently, she served on the United States Board on Books For Young People’s Outstanding International Book Honor List committee.
 She is an author and editor of numerous books, chapters, and articles, including co-editing and contributing to The Continuum Encyclopedia of Young Adult Literature and Children’s Literature in the Reading Program: Engaging Young Readers in the 21st Century.